 Family Recovery is essential in addiction.
 An addiction destroys families as much as it destroys the addict.
 This is why family recovery is so important.
 Living with an addict/alcoholic is heartbreaking and exhausting.
 Family members are torn between how to help the addict and how to avoid being sucked into the addict’s world.
 Once you detach and the addict or alcoholic is forced to feel their consequences, there is a very good chance that they may ask for help!
 In this case, call now to get them into a drug or alcohol detoxification center.

 Once they get through detox, it is crucial that they get into a treatment center.
-Revive Detox Center is here to help!
+Revive Wellness and Detox is here to help!
 We will get your loved on into a top of the line detox, then place them into a great treatment center, and even find them a sober living house after treatment.
 Call now to hear your options.

 Things You Can Do For the Addict

 - Behave exactly as you would if your loved one had a serious illness.
 Addiction is a medical disease.